sciencenerd880/HoopsTalk/README.md

 4. Check the generated `.wav` file in `output` directory.

 ## MAIN
 This is the main program.
-The models will run given a video input (TBD), and will return a `.wav` file for the output personified caption.
+The models will run given captions of the videos, and will return a `.wav` file for the output personified caption.
 1. Run `python main.py` from the root directory.